Master's Programme in Archaeology

 Content

 You will design your education according to your interests.
-At the beginning of the first semester, you will establish an individual study plan (ISP) together with the programme coordinator or director of studies.
-At that time, you will decide how to plan your studies; which courses to take, when to write your Master's thesis, etc. The ISP is revised every semester, or, more often if needed.
+At the beginning of the first semester, you will establish an Individual Study Plan (ISP) together with the programme coordinator or Director of Studies.
+At that time, you will decide how to plan your studies; which courses to take, when to write your Master's thesis, etc. The ISP is revised as required.

-The department offers a number of courses, which normally run at 50% of a full-time study load.
+The Department offers a number of courses, which normally run at 50% of a full-time study load.
 The idea behind this is that you should read two courses in parallel, or read one course while working on your thesis project.
-Apart from the courses offered by the department, which vary from semester to semester over a two-year cycle, you can choose to take an internship (worth 7.5 or 15 credits), or take courses individually tailored to suit your needs.
+Apart from the courses offered by the Department, which vary from semester to semester over a two-year cycle, you can choose to take an internship (worth 7.5 or 15 credits), or take an individually designed in-depth course or a method course (7,5 credits) relevant to the field.
 You may also take courses offered by other departments at the university.
-Most of the department's courses are offered both in Uppsala and Visby, but some are only given at one campus.
+Most of the Department's courses are offered both in Uppsala and Visby, but some are only given at one campus.

 You will write a 45-credit Master's thesis.
-It is divided up and written over several semesters.
+It is divided up into three modules and written over several semesters.
 You can choose to devote your full attention to the thesis, or read a course at the same time.

 Courses within the programme